Frequently Asked Questions

 What is a meme?

-A meme is an idea, value or pattern of behavior that is passed from one person to another by imitation.
-In the Truthy system, a meme can be a #hashtag, @mention/reply, URL, or phrase.
+A meme is an idea, piece of information, or behavior that is passed from one person to another by imitation.
+This is a broader notion than the so-called internet memes consisting of pictures with superimposed text.
+In our observatory tools, a meme can be a Twitter #hashtag or, coming soon, a @username.

 What is a diffusion network?